 ** The Rhode Island Office of Postsecondary Commission (RIOPC) has provided a temporary state authorization exemption which allows Rhode Island students to continue Walden enrollment.
 Due to regulatory requirements in Rhode Island, Walden is unable to accept applications from residents of Rhodes Island at this time.

 Walden University’s programs are exempt from authorization under AS 14.48 as Walden’s programs are offered online only and Walden University does not have a physical presence in the state.

 Prospective students from Florida may obtain additional information regarding Walden University by contacting the Commission on Independent Education, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400; 1-888-224-6684.
 Credits and degrees earned from this college do not automatically qualify the holder to participate in professional licensing examinations to practice certain professions in Florida.
 Persons interested in practicing a regulated profession in Florida should contact the appropriate state regulatory agency in the field of their interest.

-Walden University is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
+Walden University is registered with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 Licensed by the South Carolina Commission on Higher Education, 1333 Main St., Suite 200, Columbia, SC 29201; 1-803-737-2260.
 Licensure indicates only that minimum standards have been met; and it is not equal to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education.